 We get that advising people is a competitive market.
 But some of the advertising copy we read to make agencies sound better than competitors is crazy.
 At best, it’s naive and at worst incompetent.

 Talk up your own successes by all means.
-Share the lessons of what worked.
+Share what worked.
 But don’t dismiss everyone else out of hand.
-Marketing is context specific.
-What worked that one time, may not work the same way next time.
+Marketing is context-specific.
+What worked one time, may not work the same way next time.

 Customers aren’t stupid.
-If you constantly dismiss other ideas in favour of your own, you come across as close-minded, arrogant and kinda stupid.
+If you constantly dismiss other ideas in favour of your own, you come across as close-minded and arrogant.
 No one’s buying into those values in a start-up expert.